Skip to main content

 Traditional roadmaps lock you into a fixed timeline months in advance.
 Agile roadmaps do the opposite.
 They shift as your team learns from each sprint, customer conversation, and production release.
 The tool you use needs to keep up.

 The catch is that Sheets gives you a blank canvas, not a ready-made agile planning tool.
+If you are new to roadmapping, start with the guide to building a product roadmap for strategy and structure, then come back here for the spreadsheet implementation.
 This guide shows you how to structure that canvas for the most common agile roadmap formats, with formulas and templates you can copy today.

 Not all agile teams plan the same way.
 Your roadmap format should match how your team actually works, not how you think you should work.